 Thomas M. Gorrie

 Thomas M. Gorrie is a senior global advisor and has extensive worldwide healthcare experience.
 He retired in 2008 from Johnson & Johnson after 35 years.
-At J&J, he held senior positions in research and development, marketing and sales, business development, strategic planning, international, venture capital, health policy, and general management, including the position of Company Group Chairman responsible for a large global medical device business.
-He most recently was a Corporate Officer and Vice President of Government Affairs and Policy worldwide.
+At J&J he held senior positions in research and development, marketing and sales, business development, strategic planning, international, venture capital, health policy, and general management, including the position of Company Group Chairman responsible for a large global medical device business.
+Prior to his retirement, he was a Corporate Officer and Vice President of Government Affairs and Policy worldwide.
 Dr. Gorrie received his Bachelor of Arts degree from Rutgers University and his Master and Doctoral degrees in chemistry from Princeton University.
 He completed post-doctoral studies at the Swiss Federal Institute of Technology in Zurich.
 He was a Senior Fellow of the U.S. Chamber of Commerce and served on the Boards of Duke University, Duke University Health System, the Robert Wood Johnson Foundation, the Hun School of Princeton, and the British Standards Institute in London.
 He is currently a Board member of Duke Kunshan University in China and Vail Health in Vail, Colorado.
 He is an adjunct professor at Rutgers Business School.